-After an exhausting labor and delivery, the new mum to be is drained of all the energy.
+After exhausting labor and delivery, the new mum to be is drained of all the energy.
 Her body goes through wearing and tearing, and now needs time to recover from all the stretching and pushing.
-This is the postnatal and rehabilitation phase where the new mom needs time to recover, both mentally, emotionally and physically.
+This is the postnatal rehabilitation phase where the new mom needs time to recover, both mentally, emotionally, and physically.

 The best postnatal exercises tips

-Relax and enjoy!
+Relax and enjoy it!
 This time won’t come back and you’ll have a lifetime to jump back to your routine.
 So, for mums who wish to stay fit and beautiful as ever, here are some postnatal exercises tips that will keep you going: